Woman Thinks “World Would Be A Far Better Place, If We Were All Just A Little Bit Nicer To Each Other”

 “God help the police, I wouldn’t like to have to do their job,” Higgins whined, theatrically, “was one?”

 “Can anyone tell me why politicians are paid so much“, he continued, “was another.”

 “The poor farmers, their crops’ll be ruined if we don’t get a drop of rain soon”, he added.

 “Something’ll have to be done about the homeless – it’s not right, it’s not right.”

 “When God closes a door, he opens a window“.

-“Because,” Lenihan warned, “she is not somebody you wanna get stuck next to on the Dublin to Galway train?”
+“Because,” Lenihan warned, “that old bitch Bridie Tutty who inflicted it on me earlier today, is not somebody you wanna get stuck next to on the train?”

 “Especially,” he said, “when the goddamn bar is closed”.

 Which was why, he clarified, he’d generously given up his seat to the obese, methane-producing gentleman with the knuckle tattoos, standing in the aisle beside them.

 “After all,” he said, exhaling at length as he handed the carrot over, “it’s important to give something back too”.